wavemaker/docs/learn/figma-autocode-plugin/design-guidelines.md

 If a vector, image, or logo exceeds the defined page bounds, Figma may fail to export the “hidden” element as an SVG.
 To resolve this, increase the page height in Figma to include the element.

+By following these guidelines, designers can ensure that AutoCode accurately translates their Figma designs into WaveMaker-compatible code, reducing the need for manual adjustments.